 Positional vertigo is short for benign paroxysmal positional vertigo.
 This is the most common cause of false sense of spinning.
 So how come we don’t hear about it more often?
 When most people say vertigo, they’re actually talking about positional vertigo.
 They leave off the word positional because this is the most common form.

 What we’re going to do today is consider some of the things that help to identify positional vertigo, and that can lead us to find natural help for this very common symptom.
-At the conclusion of our article, we’ll discuss a natural remedy for vertigo that many people are finding beneficial in case studies.
+At the conclusion of our article, we’ll discuss a natural remedy for it that many people are finding beneficial in case studies.